If there is one question that pops up again and again it is:

 “Can I put my cashmere jumper in the washing machine?“

-We firmly believe that cashmere is a beautiful fibre that should be treated with care and respect so you can enjoy it for many years.
-Our very short answer to the above question is therefore a no!
-Let’s explain a bit more in detail why we’re not so keen.
+Our very short answer to the above question is: no!
+Cashmere is a beautiful fibre that should be treated with care and respect so you can enjoy it for many years.
+Let us explain a bit more in detail why we’re not so keen.

-First, let’s gently remind you that you don’t need to wash your cashmere jumper every time you’ve worn it.
+First, let us gently remind you that you don’t need to wash your cashmere jumper every time you have worn it.
 Nor do you necessarily need to wash the whole jumper, as often it’s just a certain area, e.g. the armpits, that need washing.
 However, sometimes you do of course need to wash it, certainly always when you put it away for the season.

-Cashmere has a fine little fuzz (which is due to the little crimp that cashmere fibres have), and that gets damaged if you treat it wrongly.
-You may not immediately realise the changes in your cashmere jumper, but over time you’ll start noticing that your jumper ‘isn’t so nice anymore”.
+Cashmere has a fine little fuzz due to the little crimp cashmere fibres have.
+The crimp will get damaged if you treat it wrongly.
+At first, you may not immediately realise the changes in your cashmere jumper, but over time you’ll start noticing that your jumper ‘isn’t so nice anymore”.
 It’s a gradual process that you should know about.

 |1) The first reason is a very pragmatic one; we don’t know your laundry machine and not all laundry machines are created equal.
 Obviously, washing machines have improved a lot over the years, and gone are the days where a wool wash programme was almost guaranteed to result in a shrunken sweater.
 However, although your jumper may not come out of the laundry machine in a micro-sized version, it can still have been damaged as explained above.|

 2) Your laundry machine may be created especially for washing your cashmere jumpers, however, if you don’t use the right laundry detergent you’re still damaging your cashmere.